osstech-jp/ldapcon2015/paper.md

 # Current Status

  * slapadd, slapcat, slapindex have been implemented.
- * LDAP BIND, ADD, DELETE and SEARCH have been implemented.
+ * basic LDAP operations(BIND, ADD, DELETE, SEARCH, MODIFY, MODRDN) have been implemented.
- * MODIFY and MODRDN have not been not implemented yet.
+ * Password Modify Extended Operation(RFC 3062) works.
  * deref search has not been implemented yet.
+ * alias entry has not been implemented yet.
  * WiredTiger does not support multiprocess access yet.
  It means that we can't do slapcat while running slapd at the moment.
  However, WiredTiger is planning to support RPC in the future.